kobekyoko/react-complete/README.md

 ## react-complete

-(Ongoing project) This is a small project to understand the basic of React and how to use React.
+This is a small React project to understand the basic of React and how to use setState.

-(Udemy: React the Complete Guide incl Hooks, React Router, Redux by Maximilian Schwarzmuller)
+Udemy: React the Complete Guide incl Hooks, React Router, Redux by Maximilian Schwarzmuller

-Completed Lec 57 on Sep 22, 2019.
-First commited on Aug 24, 2019.
+Section 4: Workiing with Lists and Conditionals

 ## npm start